 Why You Should Do The Huayna Picchu Hike

 To say that Huayna Picchu is spectacular is an understatement.
 Many visitors prefer it to Machu Picchu, while many say you can’t see one without seeing the other.
-Either way, if you choose to do this amazing hike, you might be left exhausted but you won’t be left disappointed!
+Either way, if you choose to do it, you might be left exhausted but you won’t be left disappointed!

 At the top, you’ll see Machu Picchu from a whole new angle and the views are out of this world!